1953 German–Austrian Nanga Parbat expedition: Climbing team

-For the 1953 German–Austrian Nanga Parbat expedition Peter Aschenbrenner (50 years), an Austrian mountain guide, was appointed deputy to Herrligkoffer (36 years) and was to be the climbing leader on the mountain.
+For the 1953 German–Austrian Nanga Parbat expedition Peter Aschenbrenner (50 years old), an Austrian mountain guide, was appointed deputy to Herrligkoffer (36) and was to be the climbing leader on the mountain.
 He had been on the 1932 and 1934 expeditions.
 He was due to leave the expedition at the beginning of July so Walter Frauenberger (45), also Austrian, who was initially deputy climbing leader, took over at that time.

-Hermann Buhl (29 years), from Innsbruck in Austria was, by 1953, one of the leading Alpine climbers in Europe.
-He had climbed the North Face of the Eiger but had not been to Himalaya.
+Hermann Buhl (29), from Innsbruck in Austria was, by 1953, one of the leading Alpine climbers in Europe.
+He had climbed the North Face of the Eiger but had not been to Himalayas.
 He was joined by Kuno Rainer (38) who was also Austrian and Buhl's frequent climbing partner.
-The rest of the party were German.
+The rest of the party was German.
 Otto Kempter (27) and Hermann Köllensperger (27) were from the Munich branch of the German Alpine Club and Albert Bitterling (52) was a mountain guide.
 The renowned cinematographer Hans Ertl (45) was also a mountaineer and he was in the team to make a documentary film.
 Fritz Aumann was the camp organiser but for a time was able to take a full part in the climbing.
 Herrligkoffer, a general practitioner by profession, as well as organising the expedition was the expedition doctor.

 A team of five Sherpas, led by Pasang Dawa Lama, had been appointed but after being held up at for several weeks at the Pakistan–Kashmir frontier they were finally refused entry visas.
 Not knowing what was happening, at Gilgit Herrligkoffer took on twenty-two Hunzas as replacements, led by Rhabar Hassan, a Gilgit police officer who became the expedition's liaison officer with the Hunzas.
 300 local porters were taken on as casual labour at Talichi for carrying to base camp.